nirdosh17/go-sdk-template/README.md

 ### Features
 - Authentication:
   - Injects credentials while making API requests, rest is server's responsibility.
-- Allows to use `context` while making request
+- Allows to use `context` while making request. timeouts and cancellations can be handled via this.
-- Configurable HTTP Timeout
 - Custom HTTP client can be used for fine grain control (e.g. proxy settings)
 - Return custom error instead of plain text
 - Retry mechanism